 The name, Ruislip probably derives from the Old English words for "rush" and "leap", meaning a place where the river Pinn was narrow enough to jump across.

-The area we now know as Ruislip Manor was covered with open fields at the beginning of this century.
+The area we now know as Ruislip Manor was covered with open fields at the beginning of the last century.
 It was part of the Manor of Ruislip which was owned at that time by King's College, Cambridge.

 The road from London to Oxford is a very ancient and important route.
 The town of Uxbridge grew up as a daughter settlement of the village of Hillingdon, along the road where it crossed the River Colne.
 Uxbridge is not mentioned by name in the Domesday survey of 1086; it is probably included with the entries for Hillingdon and Colham.